Textualize/textual/docs/widget_gallery.md

 ## Collapsible

-Content that may be toggled on and off by clicking a header.
+Content that may be toggled on and off by clicking a title.

 [Collapsible reference](./widgets/collapsible.md){ .md-button .md-button--primary }